Islamic view of death: Significance

 Death is seen not as the termination of life, rather the continuation of life in another form.
 In Islamic belief, God has made this worldly life as a test and a preparation ground for the afterlife; and with death, this worldly life comes to an end.
 Thus, every person has only one chance to prepare themselves for the life to come where God will resurrect and judge every individual and will entitle them to rewards or punishment, based on their good or bad deeds.
 Death is also seen as the gateway to the beginning of the afterlife.
 In Islamic belief, death is predetermined by God, and the exact time of a person's death is known only to God.
 Death is accepted as wholly natural, and merely marks a transition between the material realm and the unseen world.

 Muslims expect that their last word in this world would be their profession of faith (which reads "I testify that there is no god but Allah, and Muhammad is the messenger of Allah").
+This is considered an act which will allow one to enter Jannah (Heaven).

 This is why those near a dying person encourage them to pronounce these words; sometimes, it is whispered into the ear of the dying.

 Common belief holds that true believers and the righteous welcome death when it arrives.
 Many modern writers especially assure that death is merely a transitional stage and do not adhere to the traditional depiction of death as painful or fearsome.